 Learn more about guided trips.

-Individual arrival at Izmir or Bodrum Airport and transfer to the ship in Bodrum.
-After checking in on board the gulet, we have the opportunity to visit the picturesque port town of Bodrum.
+Individual arrival by plane and subsequent transfer to Bodrum/Turkey.
+After checking in from 2 pm on the gulet, we have the opportunity to explore the interesting old part of the town and the port.
 Dinner on board.
 Often, the last participants arrive only late in the evening.

 Overnight near Bodrum.

-Before lunch, we cross over to Kos.
-The first cycle trip begins here and leads us through green fields to Tingaki Beach or to the Embros therm, where we have the opportunity to have our first swim in the Aegean.
+In the morning we cross over to Kos.
+The first mountain bike trip begins here after lunch and leads us to the Embros thermal spring, where we have the opportunity to have our first swim in the Aegean.
 We spend the evening in Kos, the lively capital of the island.
-On a tour through the town, we come with each step across traces of the island's great past.
+On a tour through the town we come with each step across traces of the island’s great past.
 The Roman forum, the fortress of the Knights of St. John, and the mosques from the time when Kos was part of the Ottoman empire stand shoulder to shoulder.
-We can end the evening relaxing in one of the town's numerous bars and cafes.
+We can end the evening relaxing in one of the town’s numerous bars and cafes.

 Overnight near Kos.

-In the morning we have a longer cruise to Leros.
-Leros is green, varied and always offers new and surprising views into small harbours.
-Our cycle trip leads us to the fort of the Knights of St. John of Jerusalem in Agia Marina and into the small alleys of the town.
-After an espresso break in the idyllic harbour of the town we cycle on to the seaside chapel of Agios Isidoros, in which many couples get married.
+In the morning we have a longer cruise to the varied and green island of Leros.
+Our mountain bike trip leads us to the fort of the Knights of St. John of Jerusalem in Agia Marina and into the small alleys of the town.
+Passing the idyllic harbor of the town we bike later on to the seaside chapel of Agios Isidoros, in which many couples get married.
 Following the coast, we arrive at a beautiful sandy beach which invites us for a swim break.
-In the afternoon we cross over to the island of Patmos- its snow white upper town and its towering monastery can be seen form afar already.
+In the afternoon we cross over to the island of Patmos.
+Its snow white upper town and its towering monastery can be seen form afar already.
 Dinner takes place on board.

 Overnight near Patmos.

-On a short panoramic cycle route we visit Patmos and its grotto.
+On a short panoramic bike route we visit Patmos and its grotto.
 It is said that St. John received the Apocalypse during his captivity here.
 The world famous monastery of St. John of Chora is found in a village with numerous white alleys, 34 churches and chapels radiating heavenly peace.
-After a visit we cycle past a wonderful beach until we reach the port.
+After a visit we cycle along the coast until we reach the port.
 We meet the boat for lunch and cruise on to Lipsi.
-In the late afternoon we explore Lipsi by bike, taking us to beautiful quiet beaches that invite us for a swim break.
+In the late afternoon we explore Lipsi by bike, taking us almost once around the whole islet.
 Do not miss to visit the legendary pastry shop at the port!